 - Clinically significant abnormal laboratory values (as determined by the Investigator)

 at the Screening evaluation.

-bradycardia ( ECG, or any other changes on the Screening ECG that would interfere with measurement
+msec, bradycardia ( Screening ECG, or any other changes on the Screening ECG that would interfere with

 - Major surgical interventions within 6 months of the study.

 - Has a positive pre-study Hepatitis B surface antigen; positive Hepatitis C (HCV)

 antibody or detectable HCV ribonucleic acid (RNA); or positive HIV antibody result.

 - Use of prescription or non-prescription drugs, including vitamin supplements, herbal